cormab/Group-2C/README.md

 # Group-2C
-Given a specified array, return the maximum and minimum numbers
+Given a specified array, return d maximum and minimum no

 var arr = [2, -3, 5, 10, 2, 30];